Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

 3. Goiko Ostatua or Municipal Council House

-In 1461 King Enrique IV of Castile and in 1476 the Catholic Monarchs granted the towns that constituted Areria (Itsaso, Arriaran, Lazkao and Olaberria) the right to elect their own mayor, to administer their treasuries and to administer justice.
+In 1461 King Henry IV of Castile and in 1476 the Catholic Monarchs granted the towns that constituted Areria (Itsaso, Arriaran, Lazkao and Olaberria) the right to elect their own mayor, to administer their treasuries and to administer justice.
 This baroque palace hosted the Town Hall of Itsaso until 1962.

 4. The cross of Calvary